sarthak-l/SQL-Covid-Data-Analysis/README.md

 # COVID-19 Data Analysis Project

 ## Project Overview
 This project aims to provide an in-depth analysis of COVID-19 data using advanced SQL queries.
 The analyses focus on global and country-specific statistics, including case totals, deaths, recoveries, and testing rates.
+Additionally, it includes a comparison of ICU pressure between countries with similar testing rates to identify disparities in healthcare strain.

 ## Files Included
 - **Covid_Data_analysis.sql**: Contains SQL queries for extracting comprehensive insights from the COVID-19 dataset.